The Unhurried Chronicler of Souls The Unhurried Chronicler of Souls

 As an opposition activist, Alexievich had to spend the first decade of this century abroad – in Germany, France, Italy.
 But when five years ago the audience at the Big Book Festival in Warsaw asked her whether she’d stay in Belarus, she gave them this assurance: “I’ve promised my granddaughter.
 And besides, you can only describe the difficulties of life in Belarus by living there, at home.
 There aren’t many people who can do that.
 I can, so I’m staying.”

 Young Belarusians came to the meeting to ask her how they’re supposed to live in captivity; she encouraged them to try at all costs to save themselves, their privacy and their relationships.
-“I don’t want everybody in Belarus to go to the barricades.
-I want the dentists to fix people’s teeth, and the seamstresses to sew dresses.”
+“I don’t want everybody in Belarus

 Information

-Breaking news!
-This is the first of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe